fuzzylogicxx/fuzzylogic/posts/the-best-way-to-install-nodejs-and-npm-on-a-mac.md

 ## Updating Node and NPM

-First, check whether or not Homebrew has the latest version of the Node package.
+First, check whether or not Homebrew has the latest version of Node.
 In your Terminal type `brew update`.

 Then, to Upgrade Node type: `brew upgrade node`.